February 16, 2017

 Minerals are the backbone of renewable energy technologies.
 For instance, copper is utilized in the wiring of solar panels and is a critical component of wind turbines.
 Furthermore, copper is used in the lithium-ion batteries and wiring that power hybrid vehicles.
 Another example, manganese, is used in the steel alloy of hybrid cars and in the batteries for storing wind-and-solar power in hybrid and electric vehicles.
 It is also just one on a long list of minerals used to power both offshore and onshore wind power plants.

 Protecting Health, Saving Lives

 Without minerals and metals, many of the life-saving medical devices, and even medications, that doctors and patients rely on daily would cease to function.
 Minerals such as copper, silver and gold mined right here in the United States are crucial materials to operate CAT scan devices.
 Likewise, lithium is widely utilized in pacemakers, defibrillator machines and other types of portable electronic equipment.
-And titanium is used in orthopedic surgery for items such as pins, bone plates, wires, rods, expandable rib cages and screws…just to name a few of the minerals that help keep Americans healthy.
+And titanium is used in orthopedic surgery for items such as pins, bone plates, wires, rods, stentrodes and screws…just to name a few of the minerals that help keep Americans healthy.